 People often make long-distance phone calls to our firm, expressing concern about their elderly loved ones.
 They may decide to use the upcoming holiday visit as an opportunity to evaluate their senior’s health.
 It is typically easier for busy family members to combine the extra time off with a visit to their parents or loved ones.
+Especially now, with Covid, it may be safer to visit when you’ve been able to distance for a while first.
 If you live up north and your loved ones are here in Florida, the opportunity to get away from the winter weather makes the trip even more inviting.

 How to Know When an Elderly Person Can’t Live Alone

 Although your loved one may try to hide their need for assistance, several signs will help you accurately determine their overall condition.

 If you are concerned about your elderly family member, ask yourself the following 5 questions during your visit to assess their physical and mental health: